njndev/eggcop-amazon-crawler/README.md

 ## Features

 This actor will crawl items for specified keywords on Amazon and will automatically extract all pages for those keywords.
 The scraper then extracts all seller offers for each given keyword, so if there is pagination on the seller offers page, note that you will get all offers.

-Find out more about why you should use this scraper for your business and suggestions on how to use the data in this [YouTube Video](https://www.youtube.com/watch?v=BsidLZKdYWQ).

 ## Sample result
 ```